elvismello/particleSim/README.md

 which means that most customization is done in the code itself rather than using argparser or other tool.

-It should work out-of-the-box just by executing 'python3 simulation.py'.
+It should work out-of-the-box just by executing `python3 simulation.py`.

-This code also makes use of [Numpy](https://numpy.org/), which can be installed with 'python3 -m pip install numpy'.
+This code also makes use of [Numpy](https://numpy.org/), which can be installed with `python3 -m pip install numpy`.